Filmlexikon.

 F. ART DEPARTMENT

-- Production Designer (als BTL wenn small budget)
+- Production Designer (as BTL if small budget)

 - Set Decorator